ChenYu1991ppak/Python_study-2/README.md

   2.writing the number into MongoDB.

  The access times recorded in Redis could be written into MongoDB and reset when the botton be clicked.

+Revision
+2017.11.21:
+ 1. Nesting asynchronous call of Redis and Mongo in Tornado Requesthander.
+ 2. Conbining Redis and Mongo models into TornadoServer.